Emotional Intelligence and the Role of Emotions in Negotiation

 The future of emotional intelligence in negotiation

 Emotional intelligence will continue to shape the way negotiators build relationships, resolve conflict and create value.
-As your document notes, “the necessity for continuous learning… becomes increasingly apparent.”
+“The necessity for continuous learning… becomes increasingly apparent.”
 Negotiators who invest in emotional intelligence strengthen their ability to navigate complexity with clarity and respect.

 Emotional intelligence is not a technique.
 It is a way of approaching negotiation that prioritises understanding, steadiness and shared success.